Amin al-Husseini: Early life

 The al-Husseini clan consisted of wealthy landowners in southern Palestine, centered around the district of Jerusalem.
 Thirteen members of the clan had been Mayors of Jerusalem between 1864 and 1920.
 Another member of the clan and Amin's half-brother, Kamil al-Husayni, also served as Mufti of Jerusalem.
 In Jerusalem Amin al-Husseini attended a Qur'an school (kuttub), and Ottoman government secondary school (rüshidiyye) where he learned Turkish, and a Catholic secondary school run by French missionaries, the Catholic Frères, where he learned French.
 He also studied at the Alliance Israélite Universelle with its Jewish director Albert Antébi.
 Antébi considered al-Husseini his pupil, and refers to him in a letter.

 In 1912 he studied Islamic law briefly at Al-Azhar University in Cairo and at the Dar al-Da'wa wa-l-Irshad, under Rashid Rida, a salafi scholar, who was to remain Amin's mentor till his death in 1935.
-However, he did not adopt his teacher's Islamic fundamentalism.
+Rashid Rida's defense of traditional Islamic values and hostility to Westernization became a major component of Al-Husseini's religious persona.
+Like Rida, he believed that the West was waging a War against Islam and encouraged Islamic revolutions across the Muslim World to defeat European colonial powers and Zionism.
+However, Al-Husseini did not adopt his teacher's Islamic fundamentalism.

 Though groomed to hold religious office from youth, his education was typical of the Ottoman effendi at the time, and he only donned a religious turban in 1921 after being appointed mufti.
 In 1913, approximately at the age of 16, al-Husseini accompanied his mother Zainab to Mecca and received the honorary title of Hajji.
 Prior to World War I, he studied at the School of Administration in Constantinople, the most secular of Ottoman institutions.